hotneim/ban400-lectures/README.md

 # ban400-git

-Repository for the material connected to the git/github-session in ban400
+Repository for the material connected to the lectures and workshops in ban400.